 Ullapool is WAY smaller than I was expecting!
-I always thought it was at least the size of Kirkwall in Orkney; or at the very least the size of Stromness.
+I always thought it was at least the size of Kirkwall in Orkney; at the very least, the size of Stromness.
 It’s smaller than both.
 Where Stromness has over 2,000 residents (and Kirkwall almost 9,000), Ullapool has a mere 1,500.
 Colour me shocked!

 It has a really nice small town feel though, and the surroundings are gorgeous.
 We found ourselves down by the water twice during our short time there, the second time with added ice cream.

 We had been debating where to go for lunch as there are a few fish & chip shops around, but as soon as we noticed a street stall called The Seafood Shack advertising that they had won BBC awards, we knew we had to try it.